Why go with Canadian Security Systems?

 Can I arm and disarm the system even when I am not home?

 Depending on your system and features, you can connect to your panel with a cell phone app to arm, disarm or check the status or even turn on or off your lights, adjust your temperature or lock and unlock your door.

 Keyfobs are also available so that you can arm, disarm, and even send in a panic signal from outside your home, for example your driveway or backyard.

 How does monitoring work?
 What happens when my alarm system goes off?

 If the alarm system detects an intruder, it sends a code to the monitoring station.
 The monitoring station will do whatever it is that you want them to do with that information.

 We usually have it set up to call the premise first, to make sure it isn’t a false alarm.
-They then call whoever you want them to call; your cell phone, work number, neighbour, or family member.
+They then call whomever you want them to call; your cell phone, work number, neighbour, or family member.
 The monitoring station will call down the list you make until reaching someone to notify them and ask what they would like to be done; dispatch police and meet them there, or check in on it themselves if they feel comfortable with that.
 If the monitoring station doesn’t reach anyone on the call list, police are dispatched.
 This helps to reduce false alarms.

 Why monitor alarm systems at all?

 There are many reasons to have a monitored alarm system.
 To name a few: 24 hour protection whether you are home or away, reduced insurance premiums, reduction of personal liability, immediate panic alarm response, crime deterrent decals and signs, reduction of loss due to burglary or fire, readily identifiable type of alarm (fire, burglar, medical), but most importantly peace of mind.